Public Health (Alcohol) Act

-In December 2015, the Government published the Public Health (Alcohol) Bill, which forms part of a suite of measures under the Healthy Ireland framework to improve our health as individuals, and as a nation, and specifically to decrease alcohol consumption across the population.
+First published in 2015, the legislation forms part of a suite of measures under the Healthy Ireland framework to improve our health as individuals, and as a nation, and specifically to decrease alcohol consumption across the population.

-The proposed legislation contains a series of evidence-based measures
+The act contains a series of evidence-based measures

 Minimum unit pricing